 An essential criterion for admission to the master's program is the agreement of a GPARS graduate faculty member to serve as a student's advisor.
 Prospective students must correspond with potential advisors early in the application procedure as no students are accepted in the absence of the agreement by a faculty member to serve as advisor.
-Link to the database for these faculty: Robert Washington Allen, Bruna Alves, Felipe Barios Masias, Amilton DeMello, Bradley Ferguson, Mozart Fonseca, Andrew Nuss, Barry Perryman, Juan Solomon, Tamzen Stringham, Sherman Swanson, Mike Teglas and Melinda Yerka.
+Link to the database for these faculty: Robert Washington Allen, Manuel Alejandro Andrade-Rodiguez, Felipe Barios Masias, Amilton DeMello, Mozart Fonseca, Yvette Gibson, Paul Mieman, Lesley Morris, Most Tahera Naznin, Andrew Nuss, Barry Perryman, Hannah Rodrigues, Patricia dos Santos, Juan Solomon, Tamzen Stringham, Mike Teglas and Melinda Yerka.

 - Each student must have an advisor among the GPARS faculty before they are accepted into the Program.